-Welcome back, Rush Limb Boy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.
+Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 It's great to have you with us.

-And it is open line Friday on Thursday, ladies and gentlemen, because tomorrow starts the traditional annual Hartley Open.
+And it is Open Line Friday on Thursday, ladies and gentlemen, because tomorrow starts the traditional annual Hartley Open, Hartley invitational.

 It's our annual guys' golf trip to Hawaii.

-And we're gonna be taping a couple of episodes of the Haney Project while in Hawaii next week.
+And we're going to be taping a couple of episodes of the Haney Project while in Hawaii next week.

 And there was some chit-chat interviewing with the off-camera producer.

-And then Monday after the program went up with Emerald Dunes and uh and Haney showed up.
+And then Monday after the program went up, we went into Emerald Dunes, and Haney showed up.

-We played uh went to the range, putting green and played three holes.
+He went to the range, putting green, and played three holes, all on tape.

-The first two of Chuck Barkley, which everybody admits was a lost cause effect.
+The first two was with Chuck Barkley, which everybody admits was a lost cause.

-They told me, you know, have you ever seen Barclays Golf Swing?
+In fact, they told me, have you ever seen Barkley's golf swing?

 Have you seen it, Brian?